weinsh88/weinsh88/README.md

 - I write code and read papers about query construction and streams
 - 🌱 I’m currently learning [🐈](https://typelevel.org/cats/)
 - Ask me about Scala
-- ⚡ Fun fact: I used to be an accountant, but please don't ask me about taxes

 <!-- ## Links
 -->